 Robin had just one line in her heavenly commercial.
 As reduxes of Jaida’s “Look Over There” go it was actually pretty good.
 That’s not enough of a performance to hang your safety on, but in a week with 14 other queens Robin’s runway look did the heavy lifting to keep her clear of the bottom.

 I still find Robin to be incredibly engaging, but her invisibility in the edit through three episodes feels like a kiss of death.
 I don’t get the sense she’s a queen who will break out in Snatch Game, and the show loves to keep a queen safe for weeks with no critique and then send her straight to the bottom for her elimination.
-I’m getting that strong narrative from Robin’s edit at the moment.
-She needs to take evasive action to pull out show-stopping somewhere other than the runway to reverse the narrative that is being assigned to her.
+I’m getting that strong narrative (or, more accurately, non-narrative) from Robin’s edit at the moment.
+She needs to take evasive action to pull out a show-stopping moment somewhere other than the runway to reverse the narrative that is being assigned to her.

 #10 Sugar (was #12, Pre-Season #16)